Report on company activities and property (ROCAP)

 If that period expires, and the director did not provide the RATA, we ask that, when you write to remind the director of their obligation, you provide them with the ROCAP to complete.
 (We understand that practitioners might make several follow up attempts before receiving the completed ROCAP).

-If a subsequent period of notice you provide expires, you might then access ASIC’s LAP in the usual way: Liquidator assistance program.
+If a subsequent period of notice you provide expires, you might then access ASIC’s Request Assistance for External Administration form via the ASIC Regulatory Portal.

 Q: Is this the final and only version of the ROCAP?